MapleFrogStudio/tradingviewwithflask/README.md

 Demo of using Tradingview's lightweight charts implemented in a Flask web project.
 Using Hard coded json data defined in routes.py file.

+Checkout the project [wiki](https://github.com/MapleFrogStudio/tradingviewwithflask/wiki) for in depth explanations.

 ## Installation
+This installation process uses pyproject.toml instead of a requirements.txt file.
 Open a powershell console and type:
 ```
 > python --version